jdi-docs/jdi-light/source/includes/_tutorial.md

 }
 ```
 **Selenium:** (6 lines of code)<br/>
-Here it is done with a simple method - _runChromeDriver();_<br/>
+Here it is done with a simple method, `runChromeDriver()`.<br/>
-_Note: To run the driver in Selenium you need to download the latest version from <a href="https://chromedriver.storage.googleapis.com/index.html" target="_blank">the official site </a> and put it in **C:\Selenium** folder_<br/>
+_Note: To run the driver in Selenium you need to download the latest version from <a href="https://chromedriver.storage.googleapis.com/index.html" target="_blank">the official site </a> and put it in Selenium folder._<br/>

 **JDI Light** (0 lines of code)<br/>
-You don't need to write code for this.
-The latest version of ChromeDriver will be downloaded automatically.
+You don't need to write any code for this.
+By default, the latest version of ChromeDriver will be downloaded automatically.

 ### 2. Create Page Objects for Home and Contact pages ###